|A long look back|

 Thanks so much for responding to my post… I know that it's been quite some time, so just to recap, I am a film student from the US, currently living in Germany, and presently working on a documentary about hitchhiking.
 When I wrote my original post, I was beginning the planning process, but now that I am actually in Europe and preparing to shoot, I am getting in touch with a few people that I'm hoping to feature – yourself included.
 I read your bio and watched the film on Vimeo, and I think your input would be a really fascinating addition to my project.
 If you still have interest in being involved, I would love to find a time to meet up (I would come out to you) and do some filming.
 My intention is to feature interviews/stories from my subjects along with actual travel/hitchhiking footage, so if you will be hitchhiking at all within the next months, I'd love to know!
 But otherwise, I would be glad to find a time to come out to see you in Belgium, if you'd be willing to do an interview and to talk a little bit about your experiences over the years and why you hitchhike, etcetera etcetera.
 Please let me know if you are interested!
 Thank you.

 After that more emails sail back and forth, and on Thursday evening 17 October Sarah arrives with the train from Köln (she's staying with a family in Bonn) in Oostende.
 The next morning we walk to the Kennedy round-about, and after a short wait we're off towards the Jabbeke petrol station, and from there after another short wait to the one at Drongen.
-Here I decide to change plans, we're told that there is huge traffic-jam towards Brussels, so we're going towards Antwerp, and after at the Kruibeke petrol station that is a bit longer, we get a ride that will take us to "Het Goor", the first petrol station across the B-NL border.
+Here I decide to change plans, we're told that there is huge traffic-jam towards Brussels, so we're going towards Antwerp, and after a wait at the Kruibeke petrol station that is a bit longer, we get a ride that will take us to "Het Goor", the first petrol station across the B-NL border.
 On the petrol station it takes me more than an hour to get a ride, petrol stations near the Dutch borders are usually pretty quiet due to the fact that petrol prices in the Netherlands are among the highest in Europe.
 In the end we get a ride with a British engineer who's on his way to Quedlinburg and can take us towards Hannover, but near Dortmund, where we're supposed to go onto Autobahn A2 towards Hannover, his SatNav tells us that we can expect a delay of at least two hours due to an accident.
 Needlessly to say, our driver follows the advice of his SatNav and we take the A44 towards Kassel and eventually we go all the way to Quedlinburg with him, where we also have something to eat, and meet the mayor, who happens to also have dinner in the same restaurant.
 After dinner we walk out of town and just after 19:00 we end up on a small pitch-dark round-about, where the only light is that of headlights of cars.
 Standing at a place like this in the dark is normally a guarantee to not get a ride, but we beat the odds, someone stops and tells us that he can take us to Magdeburg, but in the end he decides to take us all the way to junction 67 on Autobahn A2, explaining that getting out of Magdeburg at this time of the day, it's 20:20, will probably impossible to get a ride further towards Berlin, something I wholeheartedly agree with.
 After spending a few minutes at the petrol station we walk over to the actual slip-road onto the Autobahn, and at 21:00 a car stops.
 Sadly it's not going all the way to Berlin, but we end up spending just 6 minutes on Raststätte Buckautal to get our final ride of the day, to Raststätte Michendorf, where we cross over to the other side.
 Given the time, it's now past ten o'clock, we decide to stop for the night.
 Had I been alone, I would just have sat down in a dark corner of the restaurant, but in this case I actually ask if it's OK if we sleep in the children's play corner.
 It's OK, but the lady tells us that she needs to vacuum the area first.
 I offer to do it for her, an offer that's happily accepted, and once the area is clean, we pull the children's climbing rack a bit from the wall and sleep behind it.

 The next morning we're up pretty early and walk over to the petrol station.
 At about 7:15, I ask an Italian guy if he's driving towards the south.
 He is, but it turns out he's not alone, but with his wife, and their small car is rather full.
 However, they seem to like us and after spending about 15 minutes reorganising the car, their son lives in Berlin and he's given them his old computer packed in what seems to be the original very big box, they manage to create enough space for the two of us, with a big box sitting between us.
 Nearly four hours later we're dropped off on the last Raststätte before Nürnberg, and twenty minutes later we're back on the road, this time with a father and his daughter, on their way to a Bayern München game.
 They're in a hurry, at 143 km/h this is our fastest ride, and drop us around 30 km before München on Raststätte In der Holledau.
 I spot a car with Monegasque plates, but the female driver doesn't want to give us a ride.
 In stead we get a ride with an Austrian guy who drops us on the southernmost location of the trip, Raststätte Irschenberg, where we spend some time enjoying the glorious sunshine and I have a short conversation with the cows.
 Forty minutes later we walk to the slip-road at the other side of the Autobahn, and half an hour later a young couple stop.
 They only take us 16 kilometres further, our shortest ride, and at Raststätte Holzkirchen we have to wait 1:16, our longest wait, for a ride, but that ride will be, at 577 kilometres, the longest of our trip.
 It's also the final one for the two of us together, at 21:30 Sarah is dropped off right in front of the front-door of her host family in Bonn, the driver is on his way to Essen and having entered her address in his SatNav, it turns out the detour to drop her off at home is pretty much negligible on his way home.